 Vita Vilcina (Stocksnap.io)

-In addition to the purchase price of the property, buyers in Spain will be liable for taxes and other costs, all of which need to be factored in.
-These may include fees for notaries and estate agents, as well as the cost of registration.
+In addition to the purchase price of the property, if you’re looking at property in Spain you need to be aware of taxes and other costs, which they are liable for.
+These may include Notary and estate agent fees as well as property registration costs.
+Some taxes, such as VAT and Stamp Duty, are mandatory, while others like Wealth Tax only apply to some properties.
 It’s advisable to avoid cash transactions and to use cheques or bank transfers where possible.

-The following costs may be involved in purchasing a Spanish property:
+The following costs may be involved in purchasing a property in Spain:

-- The purchase price, paid to the vendor
+- The purchase price, paid to the seller

 - VAT & Stamp Duty, payable on a new build, commercial property or building plot